Disclaimer! : This article is for Information purpose only. We do not encourage you in any manner to try these Methods on anyone.

 #1.
 Capturing packets (Session Cookie)

-There are wide variety of tools available that can Sniff packets containing “session cookies“.
+There are a wide variety of tools available that can Sniff packets containing “session cookies“.
 Use any packet sniffer such as Wireshark to sniff the packets between the target IP and the host.
 These tools can capture packets such as POST or GET requests used by Web-browsers to send and receive data from the HOST.
 But we are mainly interested in grabbing the cookies, so carefully takeout the cookie information from the sniffed Packets.
 Popular packet Sniffers: WireShark, Ethereal, etc.

 #2.
 Using Captured Session Cookie.